SanxRoz/roast/README.md

-# Just Prompt
+# Jst Roast

-Generate your own prompts with Additive Prompting made by @nickfloats, this app is based on Flask, HTML, Javascript and CSS
+roast the copy of your website in seconds and get a recommendation, this app is based on Flask, HTML, Javascript and CSS

 Take your prompts to the next level now!!